JCR-UK

 (1901 - August 1974)

-From a rabbinical dynasty, Rabbi Heilpern's father was Rabbi Shmuel Pesach Halperin of Gateshead.
+From a rabbinical dynasty, Rabbi Heilpern's father was Rabbi Samuel Pesach Halperin of Gateshead.
 As minister of the Bournemouth Hebrew Congregation (c.1928-1946), during the World War II he extended hospitality to American Jewish servicemen who were stationed in the area.
 An ardent Zionist, he was sent by Chief Rabbi Hertz to Cyprus in 1946 to investigate the plight of Jewish refugees, Holocaust victims hoping to reach Palestine by boat but who had been stopped and interned in camps in Cyprus by the British Government.
 He emigrated to the United States and in 1950 took up up a post in Florida and was later in North Carolina.
 Fom 1956 to 1957 he was at the Tifereth Israel Temple in Newcastle, Pennsylvania and became the first rabbi of a conservative congregation in Palo Alto, California.
 He is buried in San Diego, California.
-(Profile by his nephew David Romney; Jewish Chronicle reports; and Jewish Year Book listings.)
+(Profile by his nephew David Romney; JYB reports; and JYB listings.)

 Rabbi Leibush Heller